-For some reason, many people think that “branded” websites won’t sell product or produce a steady stream of leads.
+For some reason, many people think that “branded websites” won’t sell product or produce a steady stream of leads.
 And on the other hand, they don’t think “Ecommerce sites” will help their branding efforts.
 As if the two are mutually exclusive.

-Well, here’s the good news: You really can have a website that performs well AND presents a strong brand message.
+Well, here’s the good news: You really can have a website that converts well AND presents a strong brand message.
 But you’re going to have to go beyond the template-driven who, what, when and where approach that’s so common these days.

-Here’s what you’re going to need to build a website that works on both levels: The 4 critical elements of website design and effective web development.
+Here’s what you’re going to need to build a branded website that works on both levels: The 4 critical elements of website design and effective web development.

 1. A concept.

 A concept is the foundation of every great site, and probably the single most overlooked element for all business owners.
 And let me be very clear…

 A wordpress theme is not a concept.